 Adrianna Baggetta was named the head coach of the Emory softball program in August of 2018.

-Baggetta brings 16 years of Division I coaching experience to the Eagles’ program.
-Most recently, she spend the last eight seasons on the staff at the University of Iowa, the first six as an assistant and the final two as associate head coach.
+Baggetta brought 16 years of Division I coaching experience to the Eagles’ program.
+Before her appointment at Emory, she spend the previous eight seasons on the staff at the University of Iowa, the first six as an assistant and the final two as associate head coach.
 During her stint with the Hawkeyes, she mentored a total of 14 All-Big Ten players, six all-region honorees, six All-Big Ten Defensive picks and three players who were chosen to the All-Big Ten Tournament Team.
 The 2013 squad hammered out 30 wins, which included six victories over ranked foes.
 Iowa softball shined in the classroom as well with a total of 39 Academic All-Big Ten nods while claiming a total of five Distinguished Scholar Athletes.
 During Baggetta’s run in Iowa City, Hawkeyes’ softball achieved a 100 percent graduation rate while logging over 6,500 team community service hours.

 Prior to Iowa, Baggetta spent eight years at the University of South Carolina, where she started out as a volunteer coach before being promoted to a full-time assistant from 2004 through 2009.
 During the 2010 season, she was the Gamecocks’ associate head coach.
 She helped USC to a pair of trips to the NCAA Tournament, with the 2007 squad advancing to the Super Regionals of the postseason, ending the campaign with 38 victories and No. 22 national ranking.
 Baggetta coached a total of 12 All-Southeastern Conference honorees, 42 SEC All-Academic members and five Academic All-Americans.
 She monitored academic performance of the program which helped result in a 100 percent graduation rate.